fkie-cad/Logprep/doc/source/examples/minikube.rst

 Then build the logprep image with the following command:

 .. code-block:: bash
-    :caption: build this image using the Dockerfile in the root of the repository
+    :caption: Build this image using the Dockerfile in the root of the repository

     docker buildx build -t local/logprep:latest --build-arg PYTHON_VERSION=3.11 --build-arg LOGPREP_VERSION=dev .

 Then install the opensiem example using the local logprep image:

 .. code-block:: bash
-    :caption: use the local values file to deploy the opensiem example
+    :caption: Use the local values file to deploy the opensiem example

     helm install opensiem examples/k8s --values examples/k8s/values-dev.yaml